 The aim of Atlantic Expedition is to encourage a new generation of leaders to bring fresh ideas to the transatlantic debate.
 Preparation for the trip begins some time before arrival in Chicago.

 On July 14, 2017, 30 fellows will be selected to take part in the trip.
-From June 17 until October 1, with the backing and guidance of the Expedition’s organisers, fellows will co-author a memo of policy recommendations aimed at modernising and realigning transatlantic relations, using the opinion consensus achieved during the debate as a springboard.
+From July 19 until October 1, with the backing and guidance of the Expedition’s organisers, fellows will co-author a memo of strategy & communication recommendations aimed at modernising and realigning transatlantic relations, building upon the ideas and opinion consensus achieved during the debate as a springboard.
 Compromise and teamwork will be essential if fellows' diverse range of opinions and interests are to be translated into concrete policy proposals.

 The second phase is a relatively long one, not due to a particularly heavy time commitment requirement, but so as to accomodate participants' work and vacation schedules.
 Fellows aren't expected to work continuously throughout this period; other than a few Skype calls, participants will have a high degree of flexibity as to when they work on the collaborative memo.

 The Expedition (October 8-13, 2017)